FUNDAMENTALS OF GAS TURBINE ENGINES

 Before further discussion, an explanation of convergent ducts, divergent ducts, and the behavior of air within these ducts should be made.
 An understanding of the difference between static pressure (Ps), impact pressure, (Pi), and total pressure (Pt) is also needed.

 The difference between static, impact, and total pressures is as follows.
 Static pressure is the force per unit area exerted on the walls of a container by a stationary fluid.
 An example is the air pressure within a car tire.
 Impact pressure, on the other hand, is the force per unit area exerted by fluids in motion.
-Impact pressure is function of the velocity of the fluid.
+Impact pressure is a function of the velocity of the fluid.
 An example of impact pressure is the pressureexerted on one's hand held outside a moving car’s window.
 Total pressure is the sum of static and impact pressures.

 Figure 2-1 illustrates the methods used to measure pressures.
 Part (a) illustrates the measurement of static pressure.
 Static pressure will not take into account the velocity of the air.
 Part (b) illustrates the measurement of total pressure, which accounts for both static pressure and the pressure due to the moving fluid (impact pressure).
 In order to obtain impact pressure, the value of the static pressure is subtracted from the value of total pressure.